haplo-org/haplo-safe-view-templates/README.md

 ## Thank you!

+[Samir Talwar](http://samirtalwar.com) for feedback and sorting out the build and test systems.

-Many thanks [Alaric Snell-Pym](http://www.snell-pym.org.uk/alaric/), [Samir Talwar](http://samirtalwar.com), and my colleages at [Haplo Services](http://www.haplo-services.com) for reviewing my language design, giving actionable feedback, and trying out the code.
+[Alaric Snell-Pym](http://www.snell-pym.org.uk/alaric/), and my colleages at [Haplo Services](http://www.haplo-services.com), for reviewing the language design, giving actionable feedback, and trying out the code.